 Cd exhibited the highest enrichment factor (EF) values among all the metals, ranging from 6.42 (Site 4) to 9.48 (Site 2), indicating significant enrichment (5 < EF < 20).
 The elevated enrichment factors observed for Cd suggest a potential ecological risk.
 Similar trends were reported by Chris & Anyanwu (2023).
-Such elevated EFs may result from substantial anthropogenic inputs.
-Cadmium contamination in aquatic environments is often attributed to the use of fertilizers and pesticides (Cui, et al., 2019).
+Such elevated EFs may result from substantial anthropogenic inputs (Jean-Lavenir et al., 2024; Tiabou et al., 2025b).
+Cadmium contamination in aquatic environments is often attributed to the use of fertilizers and pesticides (Cui, et al., 2019; Tiabou et al., 2024b, 2024c).
 EF values for As, Cr, Co, and Ni indicated absent to minimal enrichment (EF < 2) across all sites.
 Tl and Pb displayed EF values ranging from minimal enrichment (EF < 2) to moderate enrichment (2 < EF < 5).
 Notably, Tl was enriched only at Site 1 (EF = 2.14) and was effectively absent (EF = 0) at all other sites.
-In summary, enrichment factors for the studied metals ranged from no enrichment to significant enrichment, indicating varying anthropogenic influence across the sites.
-The enrichment of these heavy metals along site 1 to site 4 may be attributed to rapid urbanization, biomass burning associated with agricultural practices, fossil fuel combustion, and the introduction of contaminants from agricultural activities (Lavenir, et al., 2020; Isotuk, et al., 2023).
+In summary, enrichment factors for the studied metals ranged from no enrichment to significant enrichment, indicating varying anthropogenic influence across the sites (Yiika et al., 2024; Suh et al., 2025).
+The enrichment of these heavy metals along site 1 to site 4 may be attributed to rapid urbanization, biomass burning associated with agricultural practices, fossil fuel combustion, and the introduction of contaminants from agricultural activities (Jean-Lavenir, et al., 2020; Isotuk, et al., 2023; Yiika et al., 2023).

 According to the sediment quality classification by Müller (1969), the geo-accumulation index (Igeo) values for Cr and Ni at all four sites indicated an uncontaminated status (Igeo < 0).
 In contrast, Cd exhibited the highest Igeo values across all sites (ranging from 1.94 to 3.08), placing the sediments in categories ranging from moderately contaminated (1 < Igeo ≤ 2), through moderately to heavily contaminated (2 < Igeo ≤ 3), to heavily contaminated (3 < Igeo ≤ 4).
 This pattern aligns with findings by Anyanwu, et al. (2023), who also reported higher Igeo values for Cd compared to other analyzed metals.
 For Tl, Igeo values ranged from non-detectable at Sites 2 to 4 to moderately contaminated levels (1 < Igeo ≤ 2) at Site 1.
 Pb, on the other hand, exhibited Igeo values spanning from uncontaminated (Igeo < 0), through uncontaminated to moderately contaminated (0 < Igeo ≤ 1), to moderately contaminated levels (1 < Igeo ≤ 2).
 The Igeo values for As and Co across the sites ranged from uncontaminated (Igeo < 0) to uncontaminated-to-moderately contaminated levels (0 < Igeo ≤ 1).
 Overall, the Igeo results from this study indicate a contamination spectrum from uncontaminated to heavily contaminated conditions.
 These findings differ from those of Olayinka-Olagunju (2021), who reported uncontaminated sediment quality (Igeo < 0) for the metals analyzed in the sediments of the Owena River, Ondo State.
 However, they are consistent with the observations of Audu, et al. (2022), who reported moderate to strong pollution levels in selected water bodies in the southern senatorial district of Niger State, Nigeria.